Dozens dead in Haiti from suspected cholera outbreak

 He said it was "an area that's popular for rice production".

 "There's a lot of water in that area particularly.
 And we started heading out along narrow roads lined with villagers begging for water.
 Because by now they'd been seeing people dying in their communities and knew not to drink water from the river, which ordinarily would have been their main source of water.
-They drink water straight from the river," Mr Darg added.'No verification'
+They drink water straight from the river," Mr Darg added.